AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/freeform-overview.md

 ### Project Info & Settings {#info-settings}

+>[!CONTEXTUALHELP]
+>id="workspace_project_countrepeatinstances"
+>title="Count repeat instances"
+>abstract="Specifies whether repeat instances are counted in reports.<br/><br/>Note: this setting does not apply to Flow or Fallout visualizations."

+>[!CONTEXTUALHELP]
+>id="workspace_project_repeatinstances"
+>title="Count repeat instances"
+>abstract="Specifies whether repeat instances are counted in reports.<br/>Note: this setting does not apply to Flow or Fallout visualizations."

+>[!CONTEXTUALHELP]
+>id="workspace_project_commenting"
+>title="Allow commenting"
+>abstract="When enabled, a comments area is available in the right rail of the project in Analysis Workspace."

 **[!UICONTROL Workspace]** > **[!UICONTROL Project]** > **[!UICONTROL Project Info & settings]** provides project-level information on the currently active project.

 ![Project Info](assets/projectinfo.png)